Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 \subsection{Homology classes dual to configuration space integrals}

-We now describe a process for constructing a family of 1-dimensional $m$-component links $F$ out of an immersion $f: \coprod_1^m \R \to \R^n$ with $k$ double-points.
-As guaranteed by Lemma \ref{L:Pairing} below, such a family $F$ will be dual to a certain chord diagram $\Gamma$ with $k$ chords.
-We assume that the tangent vectors are linearly independent at each double-point of $f$.
+We now describe a process for constructing a family $F$ of 1-dimensional links out of an immersion with $k$ double-points.
+Lemma \ref{L:Pairing} below will show that such a family $F$ is dual to a certain chord diagram $\Gamma$ with $k$ chords.

+The family $F$ is constructed as follows.
+Let $f$ be an immersion $f: \coprod_1^m \R \to \R^n$ with a finite number $k$ of double-points and no intersections of higher multiplicity.
+We require that the tangent vectors are linearly independent at each double-point of $f$.
 Suppose the double-points are given by $f(s_1)=f(t_1), \dots, f(s_k)=f(t_k)$.
 The $s_i$ may lie in different components, as may the $t_i$, and we make no assumptions on the order in which they lie even if some of them do lie on the same component.

-The family $F$ is constructed as follows.
 The unit sphere in the orthogonal complement to the two tangent vectors at each double-point is $S^{n-3}$.
-Build a $k(n-3)$-parameter family $F$ of (nonsingular) $m$-component braids by varying the strand on which $t_i$ lies through a normal sphere $S^{n-3}_i$ of a small radius within a small neighborhood $N_i$ in $\R^n$ of the $i$-th double-point for $i=1,\dots, k$.
-Somewhat more precisely, parametrize the family by $(D^{n-3})^{\x k}$ and define it using degree-1 maps $(D^{n-3}, \d D^{n-3}) \to (S^{n-3}_i, \ast)$ around $t_i$ for each $i$.
+Build a $k(n-3)$-parameter family $F$ of (nonsingular) $m$-component links by varying the strand on which $t_i$ lies through a normal sphere $S^{n-3}_i$ of a small radius within a small neighborhood $N_i$ in $\R^n$ of the $i$-th double-point for $i=1,\dots, k$.
+More precisely, parametrize the family by $(D^{n-3})^{\x k}$ and define it using degree-1 maps $(D^{n-3}, \d D^{n-3}) \to (S^{n-3}_i, \ast)$ around $t_i$ for each $i$.
 We can arrange for its support to lie in neighborhoods of $t_1, \dots, t_k$, interpolating between the degree-1 maps and constant maps within these neighborhoods.

 \begin{lemma} Let $F$ be the family constructed out of a singular link $f$ as just described, and let $\Gamma$ be a graph.
 Then $\langle I(\Gamma), F\rangle$ is nonzero if and only if $\Gamma$ is the chord diagram with chords corresponding exactly to the singularities in $f$. \end{lemma}